CypRiv/genal/README.md

 - **action = 2**: Uses effect allele frequencies to attempt to flip them (conservative, default)
 - **action = 3**: Removes all palindromic SNPs (very conservative)

-If you choose the option 2 or 3 (recommended), Genal will print the list of palindromic SNPs that have been removed from the analysis.
+If you choose the option 2 or 3 (recommended), genal will print the list of palindromic SNPs that have been removed from the analysis.

 By default, all MR methods (inverse-variance weighted, weighted median, MR-Egger, etc.) are going to be run.
 But if you do not wish to run all of them, you can specify a 'methods' argument.
 More details in the `genal.Geno.MR` API.